oZelloX/QA-portfolio-/projects/facebook/manual/registration/accessibility/test_cases/verify_registration_layout_at_320px_width.md

 **Priority:** Medium
 **Type:** Accessibility
 **Preconditions:**
-- User is viewing the Facebook registration page
+- User is on the Facebook registration page
-- Browser window is resized to 320px width
 - Page is fully loaded
+- Browser is in responsive mode set to 320px screen width (e.g., using Chrome DevTools)

 ---

 **Test Steps:**

-1. Resize the browser window to 320px width
-   _(use responsive mode in DevTools or an actual mobile device)_
+1. Open browser DevTools (F12 or right-click → Inspect)
+2. Enable responsive design mode
+3. Set screen width to **320px**
-2. Scroll through the registration form
+4. Reload the Facebook registration page
-3. Attempt to enter values in each field
+5. Scroll through the form and attempt to fill out each field
-4. Check whether buttons, labels, and inputs remain visible and functional
+6. Verify that all inputs, buttons, and labels are visible and functional
-5. Observe for layout issues: overlapping, cut-off elements, or unusable inputs
+7. Look for layout issues like overlapping, clipping, or horizontal scrolling

 ---

 **Expected Result:**
-- All elements remain visible and properly aligned
+- All UI elements are properly aligned
+- No content is cut off
-- No horizontal scrolling required
+- Horizontal scrolling is not required
-- Labels and fields are readable and not clipped
-- Page remains usable on small screens
+- Registration form remains fully usable

 ---